ChenglongChen/Kaggle_Walmart-Recruiting-Store-Sales-Forecasting/README.md

 This is the R code I used to make my submission to Kaggle's Walmart Recruiting - Store Sales Forecasting competition.

 This code uses the observation that for the same dept, the weekly sales are very similar despite of different magnitudes across all the stores.
-So, it seems that the same dept sales the same kind of products?
 To see this, use file <visualize_weekly_sales.R>

 I generates a few features using <preprocess_data_v1.R>/<preprocess_data_v2.R> and then train a gbm to model the ts data using <train_gbm_cross_store_v1.R>/<train_gbm_cross_store_v2.R> .